Miragon/miranum-ide/docs/development.md

 ## CI/CD

 **Feature Branch**
-After every commit the *test* workflow is executed that runs the lint command and all available tests.
+After every commit, the *test* workflow is executed that runs the lint command and all available tests.

 **Pull Request**
 For every open Pull Request (PR) the *pr-labeler* workflow is executed that adds labels to the PR for every app, lib,